The-First-Pancake/cappy_and_tappy/.github/ISSUE_TEMPLATE/accessibility-request.md

 ---

-**Describe the feature and who it benefits**
+**Describe the feature**
-A clear and concise description of what you want to happen.
+A clear and concise description of what the accessibility feature and the benefit or assistance it provides.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context.